-Dr. Don Kovalsky has been an associate of the Orthopaedic Center of Southern Illinois since 2001 and is fellowship trained in Advanced Spine Surgery.
+Dr. Don Kovalsky has been an associate of the Orthopaedic Center of Southern Illinois since 2001 and fellowship trained in Advanced Spine Surgery.
 He has special interest in acute and chronic conditions involving the cervical, thoracic, and lumbar spine as well as SI Joint Fusion, adult reconstructive surgery and total joint replacement.

-Dr. Kovalsky is a Fellow of the American Academy of Orthopaedic Surgeons, the North American Spine Society and AO Spine International.
+Dr. Kovalsky is a Fellow of the American Academy of Orthopaedic Surgeons (AAOS), the North American Spine Society (NASS) and AO Spine International.
 His accomplishments include participating in a national study for SI Joint Fusion - iFuse Implant System [SI-Bone]; refining a surgical procedure - Anterior Lumbar Interbody Fusion utilizing allograft bone dowels; and an investigator for Synthes Spine in the use of anterior tension band plates to stabilize anterior lumbar fusions.

 Dr. Kovalsky has successfully performed hundreds of SI joint fusions, and was instrumental in getting exclusive coverage by Blue Cross/Blue Shield for the procedure.

 Total Disc Replacement

 Dr. Kovalsky assisted in pioneering the implementation of Synthes ProDisc™-L Total Disc Replacement and ProDisk™–C Total Disk Replacement procedures.
 He in association with Synthes Spine, Inc. partnered to bring the latest technology in the treatment of back pain associated with disc degeneration.
 The researchers and engineers at Synthes Spine have developed the latest technology in disc replacement.
 Patients who suffer from Degenerative Disc Disease (DDD) and have tried all forms of conservative (non-surgical) treatments for the condition and are now better, now have a choice.